himanshu2454/Kunteksto/docs_source/source/intro.rst

 Purpose
 =======

-Kunteksto is a tool for helping data creators and data users to translate their CSV formatted data files into the common format of a S3M Data Model so that this data can be used in conjuntion with other S3Model data in analysis and decision support systems.
-It also enables expanded semantics for other secondary use of the data based upon the needs of those users.
+**Kunteksto** [#f1]_ is a tool for helping data creators and data users to translate their simple CSV formatted data files into the semantically enhanced format of a S3M Data Model.
+This provides a path for data to be used in conjuntion with other S3Model data in analysis and decision support systems.
+It also enables expanded semantics so that secondary users can better determine if the data is appropriate for their needs.
+The S3Model approach opens the door for the change to a data-centric world as opposed to the current application-centric one we have now.
+This new world will allow automatic interoperability without data cleaning and massaging.

 The importance of this capability is discussed in other `S3Model <https://datainsights.tech/S3Model>`_ documentation and references.